-These consolidated financial statements were prepared under the historical cost convention, except for derivative financial instruments measured at fair value.
+These consolidated financial statements were prepared under the historical cost convention, except for financial assets classified as fair value through profit and loss and derivative financial instruments measured at fair value.

 The Caisse's functional and presentation currency is the Canadian dollar.